Clemeit/DDO-Audit-Discord-Bot/readme.md

 -  Send Messages (allows DDO Audit to post messages to your server in response to commands)
 -  Embed Links (allows DDO Audit to embed link previews in its messages)
 -  Read Message History (allows DDO Audit to read messages posted to you server; required for recognizing `!` commands)

-DDO Audit does not store private user data or message history.
-The source code is available for your viewing.

 # About